NatashaBishop/django-marketplace/production-ready -docker/DockerfileExplained.md

 RUN pip install --no-cache-dir -r requirements.txt # reproduce a Python environment in Docker.
 #"--no-cache-dir" This is the important part for Docker.
 It tells pip:
 #Do not store downloaded package files in pip’s cache.
+#Using --no-cache-dir keeps the image much smaller and cleaner (cache can add tens or hundreds of MB to your final image)

 COPY . /app